victor90braz/flat/README.md

 Flat is like a friendly web platform, where you can interact with other users and add your flat card.
 Make sure to register to get a better user experience and to have access to all features.
 Check in detail page.
-There, you will find some information about the flats, such as images, prices per month and the location area.
+There, you will find a section settings and some information about the flats, such as images, prices per month and the location area.
 Also, read thoughts about previous experiences, and even leave helpful reviews.

 With a responsive design and a dedicated mobile version.